Convexity-Research/optfun-sdk/README.md

 - `RPC_URL`: Required for all operations.
 This is your connection to the blockchain.
 - `PRIVATE_KEY`: Required only if you need to send transactions (trading, collateral management, etc.).
 - `CHAIN_ID`: Optional.
 Defaults to a HyperEVM.
 Set this when working with testnet or other chain deployments.

-## Contract Events

-The Market contract emits several events that you can listen to:

-- `CollateralDeposited`: When collateral is deposited
-- `CollateralWithdrawn`: When collateral is withdrawn
-- `LimitOrderPlaced`: When a new limit order is placed
-- `LimitOrderFilled`: When an order is matched and filled
-- `LimitOrderCancelled`: When an order is cancelled
-- `TakerOrderPlaced`: When a market order is placed
-- `TakerOrderRemaining`: When a market order has remaining size
-- `CycleStarted`: When a new options cycle begins
-- `CycleSettled`: When a cycle is settled
-- `PriceFixed`: When the settlement price is fixed
-- `Settled`: When a position is settled
-- `Liquidated`: When a position is liquidated

 ## Best Practices